-A seasoned communications professional, Matt Hodson enters his third season as the WCHA's Associate Commissioner, Public Relations in 2016-17.
+A seasoned communications professional, Matt Hodson enters his fourth season as the WCHA Associate Commissioner, Public Relations in 2017-18.
 He is responsible for the development and implementation of the Association's external and internal communications, branding and marketing strategies.

 Prior to joining the WCHA, Hodson accumulated a wealth of experience with a Major League Baseball franchise, a Directors' Cup-winning Division I athletic department, a tier I public research university and a nationally renowned public relations firm.

 Hodson was with the San Francisco Giants media relations staff from 2001-08, playing a key role in the club's communications surrounding Barry Bonds' home run record chases in 2001 and 2007, along with media relations support for jewel events such as the 2002 World Series, the 2003 National League Division Series and the 2007 All-Star Game.
 His time in collegiate athletics includes a stint as Assistant Athletic Media Relations Director at Stanford University, where Hodson worked with Cardinal football along with the school's nationally-ranked baseball and women's swimming and diving teams.

 Hodson also served in the central communications office at the University of Minnesota, providing strategic counsel and public relations support for the Office of the President, the Board of Regents and other administrative units.
 Most recently, he developed communications initiatives for a range of clients at Carmichael Lynch Relate, a Minneapolis-based public relations agency.

 A native of Sacramento, Calif., Matt graduated from Santa Clara University with a bachelor's degree in English and a minor in communications.
 Matt and his wife, Betsey, reside in the Twin Cities area with their two children.